ryanorsinger/learn-to-code-python-workshop/agenda.md

 1. Intro to Data Science, short break around 10:15am

-2. Intro to Python programming
+2. Intro to programming in Python

 3. Lunch break